MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab06_Agreements.md

 14. Verify the changes have saved and close the Booking Setup Record.

-15. Locate **the Invoice Setups** Sub-grid, and click the **New** button to create a new Invoice setup
+15. Locate **the Invoice Setups** Sub-grid, and click the **New Agreement Invoice Setup** button to create a new Invoice setup

-16. Enter Alpine Monthly Invoice for the Name, and Click Save
+16. Enter Coho Monthly Invoice for the Name, and Click Save

-17. If Necessary, expand Invoice Products, and click the New button to add Invoice Products
+17. If Necessary, expand Invoice Products, click the ellipsis and select **New Agreement Invoice Product** button to add Invoice Products

 18. Complete the Agreement Invoice Product as follows: